 10 Under the Ben 2019

-So what should riders expect, firstly the clue is in the name, No Fuss, thats just what we do!
-From the course you will find some fine climbs, some sweet singletrack, great gripping descents and a whole lot of fun.
+So what should riders expect?
+Firstly the clue is in the name, No Fuss, that's just what we do!
+From the course, you will find some fine climbs, some sweet singletrack, great gripping descents and a whole lot of fun.
 It's up to you, you can go as hard, or easy, as you like.
 The trail network at Nevis Range has been developed around the cross country world cup course which was originally built in 2007, since then there have been some great additions to the network.
 We are in no doubt that the course team will deliver another cracker of a course for 2019.

 ENTRIES ARE OPEN FOR 2019

 The aim is to complete as many laps as you can in the 10 hour time limit.
 Teams ride in relay – there’s only one team member on the course at any one time.
-The event is timed using Sportident Timing system, each team or solo will be issued with a timing card at registration, The card is worn by the team member on course.
+The event is timed using a Sportident Timing system, each team or solo will be issued with a timing card at registration, The card is worn by the team member on course.
 When a rider crosses the lap finish line their time is recorded, and they then pass the card onto the next team member and so on.

-There will be plenty going on around the course and event village, the course itself will have marshalls at all strategic points, Muddy Medics will be on site and on the course if assistance is needed at any point.
+There will be plenty going on around the course and event village, the course itself will have marshals at all strategic points, Muddy Medics will be on site and on the course if assistance is needed at any point.